-with the language used and consumed by marketplace participants (e.g., consumers, marketers, and salespeople) in relation to consumer-relevant outcomes (Kronrod 2022; Pogacar et al. 2022).
+Verbal communication is central to consumption, and the last fifty years have seen a remarkable rise in consumer language research.
+By consumer language research, we mean research conceptually or substantively concerned with the language used and consumed by marketplace participants (e.g., consumers, marketers, and salespeople) in relation to consumer relevant outcomes (Kronrod 2022; Pogacar et al. 2022).
 This work has investigated a range of topics, from advertising and persuasion to how language reflects thought and predicts attitudes.

 A lot has also changed in the world when it comes to consumer language.
-JCR's founding 50 years ago coincided with the widespread adoption of the electric type-writer, one step of the ongoing transition in human language production from voice to text.
-Conversely, rather than using their hands to produce text, consumers are starting to engage with objects using their voice, talking to "smart" devices and related artifical intelligence (AI) technologies to achieve consumption goals (Novak and Hoffman 2023).
+JCR's founding fifty years ago coincided with the widespread adoption of the electric typewriter, one step of the ongoing transition in human language production from voice to text.
+Conversely, rather than using their hands to produce text, consumers are starting to engage with objects using their voice, talking to 'smart' devices and related AI technologies to achieve consumption goals (Novak and Hoffman 2023).
 These technologies also increasingly talk back and analyze consumers' own words.
 For marketers, this has been called a golden age for language (Xu 2021), but efforts to understand language's impact on consumers and firms have much room to grow.

-Given all this, it is vital to understand where consumer language research has been and where it is going.
-This article answers that call, considering the past and future of this burgeoning research area.
+Given all this, it's vital to understand where consumer language research has been, and where it is going.
+This paper answers that call, considering the past and future of this burgeoning research area.
 First, we look back, identifying important themes and trends that gave rise to this emerging sub-field.
 Second, we look forward, highlighting key ways that the language of consumers (and others) may evolve and shift.
 Along the way, we outline opportunities for future research to shed new light on language for consumers, managers, and other stakeholders.

-QUANTIFYING AND CHRONICLING CONSUMER LANGUAGE RESEARCH
+OUANTIFYING AND CHRONICLING CONSUMER LANGUAGE RESEARCH

 Words are the primary way people process, communicate, and even manipulate meaning.
 Consequently, one could argue that all research is language research in one way or another.
-But just because research uses different words across experimental conditions does not make it language research.
+But just because research uses different words across experimental conditions doesn't make it language research.
 Instead, consumer language research can be described as work concerned with how, when, and why linguistic phenomena (e.g., rhetoric, grammar/syntax, phonetics, or semantics) reflect consumer states and traits, predict future actions, or shape consumer attitudes and behaviors.

-To help synthesize this sub-field's past, and consider its future, we performed a bibliometric analysis, identifying all consumer language research articles in the top five marketing journals over more than 50 years (from 1965 to 2022; N=172).
-We then coded various attributes (e.g., year, journal, linguistic feature(s) of interest, method, and outcomes examined; see web appendix for methodological details) for each article.
-This allows us to quantify the growth of this sub-field, and chronicle key themes and historical trends.
+To help synthesize this sub-field's past, and consider its future, we performed a bibliometric analysis, identifying all consumer language research articles in the top five marketing journals over more than fifty years (from 1965 to 2022; N = 172).
+We then coded various attributes (e.g., year, journal, linguistic feature(s) of interest, method, and outcomes examined; see Web Appendix for methodological details) for each article.
+This allows us to quantify the growth of this sub-field, and chronicle key themes and historical trends. ior cox,